Mohnish-Sivakumar/Forge/README.md

 1. **Frontend**: A static React application
 2. **Backend**: A Python Flask API

+### Free Tier Note

+All services in the render.yaml file are configured to use Render's **free tier**.
+No payment information should be required.

+If you're still seeing a payment prompt:

+1. You can deploy the services manually (see Option 2 below)
+2. Make sure to select "Free" as the instance type during manual setup
+3. Note that free tier instances will spin down after inactivity periods

 ### Option 1: Using render.yaml (Recommended)

 The easiest way to deploy this application is using the `render.yaml` Blueprint: